athomasoriginal/clojurescript-30/README.md

 # ClojureScript 30

-This repo contains my answers to Wes Bos's [JavaScript 30](https://javascript30.com/) challenge written in ClojureScript.
-Wes Bos has done an amazing job of designing a course full of small and approachable real-world programs you can build without any setup...if your using JavaScript that is ;)

-My goal when I set out to do this was just to learn CLJ and functional programming.
-After working through a few examples, I was actually suprised that some things which I anticipated would be easy, were actually difficult to execute.
-I remember hitting my head against the wall trying to figure out why the simplest piece of code would not run.
-In this spirit, my hope is that people find this repo a helpful learning tool.
-My recommended approach to using this repo:

-- Start with the [Getting Started](getting-started) guide below
-- Run through the first 3 [Modern CLJS](https://github.com/magomimmo/modern-cljs) tutorials
-- Head over to [ClojureScript 30](https://javascript30.com/), try to complete each of the tutorials there.
-When you get stuck, feel free to come over here for details on how I did it.
-- If you came up with a question that you had as an early learner, that I did not have, or an issue you ran into that I did not, it would be amazing if we could compile them here.
-This might help us gain insight into how we can better help new developers to join the Clojure community.

-Aside from the above, use this a reference to see how you can write CLJS.
-Please keep in mind that my code is not the best, but I will work to improve this repo as I keep honing my clojure craft.
+This is Wes Bos's [JavaScript 30](https://javascript30.com/) challenge written in [ClojureScript](https://clojurescript.org/).

+The original goal was to become better at functional programming.
+I would learn Clojure, a functional language, and then apply these skills to JavaScript.
+The end result is that I documented by process of learning ClojureScript, specifically JS interop, and the knowledge I gained.

+In this spirit, this repo can be used by people learn Clojure.
+Hopefully this will help in some way.
+You can use this repo as a reference of examples of vanilla ClojureScript + JS Interop, or take up the JavaScript 30 challenge yourself.

-I also want to throw the video [ClojureScript for Skeptics](https://www.youtube.com/watch?v=gsffg5xxFQI&feature=player_embedded) out there because it really highlights the story elements that make `cljs` a compelling language.
+If you still skeptical on why ClojureScript, there is an excellent video called [ClojureScript for Skeptics](https://www.youtube.com/watch?v=gsffg5xxFQI&feature=player_embedded) which really highlights the story elements that make `cljs` a compelling language.

 # Table of Contents